The Kid from Spain: Reception

-Box Office controversy
+Abel Green of Variety called it "a swell flicker" and "one of the year's stronger pix" but, referring to the roadshow ticket prices at the Palace, felt it wasn't "a $2 picture".
+Their review claimed that Cantor knew this and included the following comment from Cantor to Al Lichtman of United Artists on the night of the opening: "But speaking of tickets, Al, I'd be happier if this were in the Rivoli at 75c.
+Believe me!
+A guy making a small salary must give up 10% of his [weekly] income to see me in a picture.
+That's too tough nowadays, Al."

+The film grossed $2,160 in its opening day at the Palace and over $13,000 for the weekend and $23,000 for the week.

 The Kid From Spain was profitable in general release even as the US was descending into the Great Depression.
-Criticism arose when producer Sam Goldwyn introduced the film in "road shows" at select cities for a quick initial profit.
-At a time when the average admission price to a movie house was less than 25 cents, tickets to these advance screenings were two dollars [$2].
-Film historian Wes D. Gehring notes that "neither McCarey nor Cantor was pleased with this less than egalitarian pricing."
-Variety magazine, in response, published a review of the film that included the following remark from Eddie Cantor regarding the $2 tickets: "A guy making a small salary must give up 10% of his [weekly] income to see me in a picture.
-That's too tough nowadays."
+With the high roadshow release prices at a time when the average admission price to a movie theater was less than 25 cents, film historian Wes D. Gehring notes that "neither McCarey nor Cantor was pleased with this less than egalitarian pricing."

 Retrospective appraisal

 Film critic Wes D. Gehring, describing The Kid From Spain as "a challenging and crazy comedy" for director Leo McCarey, comments on vaudevillian Eddie Cantor's burlesque-influenced contribution to the film:

 Even today, with those expressive rolling eyes or his signature comic song shtick of skipping gait and clapping hands, the Cantor energy level still makes Spain a very entertaining picture.

 Gehring adds that The Kid From Spain is "overdue for rediscovery".